zen-mod/ZEN/docs/frameworks/context_menu.md

 _Requires Zeus Enhanced v1.6.0 or later._

-Context menu actions can be removed by using the `zen_context_menu_fnc_removeAction` function with the full action path.
+Context menu actions can be removed using the `zen_context_menu_fnc_removeAction` function with the full action path.

 **Arguments:**